Ihmayor/WGJ_2025_Hexwave/README.md

 Current Known Bugs:

-- UI are NOT scaling on all devices
+- MAC users have an awful web experience <---- Known general GODOT issue
-- MAC users have an awful web experience
+- MAC Crashes when installing FMOD library, even with manual permissions.
-- No MAC export
+- Unsure if issue is with old machine.
+Delete all references of FMOD if using MAC for project